Michigan LLC Name Search

 2. On the LARA website, locate the “Business” section or search for “Business Entity Search” or “Corporations Division.”

-3. Click on the relevant link to access the business entity search page.
+3. Search the Michigan Taxable Entity Search.
 This page allows you to search for existing businesses and check the availability of a business name.

 4. On the business entity search page, you will typically find a search field where you can enter the desired business name.